MicrosoftDocs/win32/desktop-src/inputdev/virtual-key-codes.md

 ## Remarks

-Do not rely on the K_LWIN (0x5B) + VK_F17 (0x80) keys to permanently switch graphics modes.
-At shutdown, the system uses these keys to reset the graphics stack and related settings.
+Do not rely on the K_LWIN (0x5B) + VK_F17 (0x80) keys to permanently switch a setting.
+At shutdown, the system uses these keys to reset various settings, which could include those set by your app.

 ## Requirements